 Following staff and board and commission review, in March 2012 the City Council conducted a public hearing and approved an ordinance consenting to the creation of the MUDs.
-In April 2012, Council conducted two additional public hearings regarding a strategic partnership agreement.
-The proposed action is to approve an ordinance authorizing a SPA between the City of Austin and the MUD; providing for annexation of approximately 188 acres for limited purposes; and establishing interim zoning designations for the annexed area.
+Council must conduct two additional public hearings regarding a strategic partnership agreement and adopt the SPA after each MUD has adopted the SPA.